 In April 2016, we entered into an agreement with H. Lundbeck A/S, or Lundbeck, for a worldwide license under certain patent rights and certain know-how owned or otherwise controlled by Lundbeck within the field of prevention, treatment or diagnosis of hemoglobinopathy disorders and/or other diseases or disorders, including those directly or indirectly related to hemoglobinopathies, which we refer to as the field.
 The agreement grants us an exclusive license under the licensed technology, including the right to grant sublicenses with certain restrictions, to research, develop, make, have made, use, sell, have sold, offer to sell, import, export and commercialize any product comprising or containing certain PDE9 inhibitors, in the field.
 The agreement also grants us a non-exclusive license under the licensed technology to research and develop, and make, have made, use, import and export for purposes of enabling such research and development, enhancements, improvements, modifications or derivatives to licensed products, until but not beyond a specified pre-commercialization developmental stage with respect to each such enhancement, improvement, modification or derivative.
-Under the agreement, we have made cash payments totaling \$1.8 million to date, consisting of an upfront payment and ongoing milestone payments, and also issued shares of our common stock as described in Note 13, Related Party Transactions, to the condensed consolidated financial statements in this Quarterly Report on Form 10-Q. We are obligated to make milestone payments to Lundbeck aggregating up to \$23.5 million upon the achievement of specified clinical, regulatory and first commercial sale milestones by any IMARA product that is or comprises a PDE9 inhibitor but is not a licensed product, or a PDE9 product, if any.
-We are obligated to pay tiered royalties of low-to-mid single-digit percentages to Lundbeck based on our, and any of our affiliates' and sublicensees', net sales of PDE9 products, if any.
+Under the agreement, we have made cash payments totaling \$1.8 million to date, consisting of an upfront payment and ongoing milestone payments, and also issued shares of our common stock as described in Note 13, Related Party Transactions, to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q. We are obligated to make milestone payments to Lundbeck aggregating up to \$23.5 million upon the achievement of specified clinical, regulatory and first commercial sale milestones by any licensed product and \$11.8 million upon the achievement of specified clinical, regulatory and first commercial sale milestones by any licensed product that is or comprises a PDE9 inhibitor but is not a licensed product, or a PDE9 product, if any.
+We are obligated to pay tiered royalties of low-to-mid single-digit percentages to L